Select Page

 Why is it important?

-Increased training and support will give the community members the knowledge and skills to assist each other as well as their families.
+Increased training and support will give community members the knowledge and skills to assist each other and their families.
 Regular interactions with community members outside of crisis situations allow public safety agencies to educate and prepare the community for potential hazards.
 Proactive engagement helps to prevent incidents and ensures residents are well-informed and prepared.
-Exposure to these types of skills, may lead to an interest in learning more, encouraging community members to actively engage with public safety initiatives.
-Creating a sense of involvement and co-ownership in ensuring the safety and well-being of the community.
-Initiatives like the "Stop the Bleed," CPR programs, and tutoring initiatives would give community members further knowledge, and enhance trust, communication, engagement, and overall community well-being.
+Exposure to these types of skills may lead to an interest in learning more about public safety and encourage community members to actively engage with these initiatives.
+Additionally, this creates a sense of involvement and co-ownership in ensuring the safety and well-being of the community.
+Initiatives like the "Stop the Bleed," CPR programs, and tutoring initiatives would give community members further knowledge and enhance trust, communication, engagement, and overall community well-being.

 What have we been doing?